madisonshenn/sentiment-geospatial-network-analysis-online-review/README.md

 ## Sentiment Analysis
 This section includes a general analysis across the platform and a more in depth sentiment analysis on reviews of a specific restaurant.
-Quick Links to jump to the second part: - [Sentiment Analysis On Gen Korean BBQ House](#network-analysis-on-gen-korean-bbq-house)
+Quick Links to jump to the second part: - [Sentiment Analysis On Gen Korean BBQ House Reviews](#sentiment-analysis-on-gen-korean-bbq-house-reviews)

 How I did the sentiment analysis: I created a TextBlob object blob to represent the text to be processed.
 Then, by calling methods of the TextBlob object such as words, tags, noun_phrases, and sentiment, it performs text processing and sentiment analysis.
 For example, if the input text is 'I love this restaurant!
 It’s amazing.'.
 The TextBlob object blob executes tokenization, part-of-speech tagging, noun phrase extraction, and sentiment analysis, and outputs the corresponding results.